XRPL-Labs/XUMM-SDK/README.md

 If a callback function is not provided, the subscription will stay active until the `<PayloadSubscription>.resolve()` method is called manually, eg. based on handling `<PayloadSubscription>.websocket.onmessage` events.

-When a callback function is provided, for every paylaod specific event the callback function will be called with [`<SubscriptionCallbackParams>`](https://github.com/XRPL-Labs/XUMM-SDK/blob/651bd409ee2aab47fb9151513b8cf981cc1a4f30/src/types/Payload/SubscriptionCallbackParams.ts).
+When a callback function is provided, for every payload specific event the callback function will be called with [`<SubscriptionCallbackParams>`](https://github.com/XRPL-Labs/XUMM-SDK/blob/651bd409ee2aab47fb9151513b8cf981cc1a4f30/src/types/Payload/SubscriptionCallbackParams.ts).
 The `<SubscriptionCallbackParams>.data` property contains parsed JSON containing event information.
 Either by calling `<SubscriptionCallbackParams>.resolve()` or by returning a non-void value in the *callback function* the subscription will be ended, and the `<PayloadSubscription>.resolved` promise will resolve with the value returned or passed to the `<SubscriptionCallbackParams>.resolve()` method.

 Resolving (by returning non-void in the callback or calling `resolve()` manually) closes the WebSocket client the XUMM SDK sets up 'under the hood'.